sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 |     | search_index_production_acme | Grants access to log messages from the `acme` tenant within the `production` namespace  |
 | production_acme_kibana_users |   | Grants access to all of the above roles |

+The back-end role provides an easy way to link the set of RBACs with a user.
 After these access controls have been defined, you can assign the back-end role of `production_acme_kibana_users` to a user.
 The back-end role enables the user to access only: